Green Mountain Suzuki Institute has a unique offering of classes for our students who range in age from 4 to adult.

 INSTRUMENT ELECTIVE DESCRIPTIONS

 Two levels of orchestra are offered.
 Orchestra 1 offers ensemble playing experience for Suzuki Volumes 1 and 2 string and flute students.
 Orchestra 2 is for students in Volumes 3 and 4.
 Music will be sent out prior to the institute.

 Chamber Music, staff **

-Students will be grouped with up to four other students and an instrument coach.
-Music will be sent to the student's home teacher by May 1 and must be extremely well prepared in advance, in order to be able to devote coachings at GMSI entirely to ensemble work.
+Students will be grouped with at least one (duo) and sometimes up to four (quintet) other students and an instrument coach.
+Music will be sent to the student's home teacher by May 15 and must be extremely well prepared in advance, in order to be able to devote coachings at GMSI entirely to ensemble work.
 This class is open to students in Suzuki Volumes 4 and up, with a few exceptions for advanced Book 3 pianists with the home teacher's recommendation.
 Students must have good music reading skills and strong tone and independence for the ability to play one's part on their own, surrounded by others playing different parts.
 All ensemble groups will perform at our final concert on Friday.
 Chamber music elective registration deadline is April 1.

 Jazz Piano, Tim Woos **

 This course will cover fundamental concepts of jazz harmony on the keyboard.
 Time will be spent on common chord progressions, chord voicings, and jazz rhythms.
 Students will develop the skills and techniques to play standard tunes in swing, bossa, and ballad styles.
 Previous experience with improvisation is not required.
 Open to piano students in Suzuki Volume 4 and up.